Gran Hotel (TV series): Season 1

-Javier Alarcón is the middle child, and the most problematic of the three siblings.
-He brought a prostitute with him to the party Julio attended much to the dismay of his mother.
-If there is anything Dona Teresa cares about more than her family, it seems to be her appearance in society.
-Teresa sends Diego to the bar area to tell the owners that they will not be giving any more money to Javier.
-Javier is almost thrown out of the bar and beaten up when Julio comes to his rescue.
-He beats all the men up and takes Javier home.
-Julio had been following Javier to the bar because he believed that Javier could have been connected to the case.
-Throughout this season, the relationship between Julio and Javier is almost friendly, except they use each other only for their own benefit.
-The prostitute Javier is with is murdered with a golden knife, causing detective Ayala to enter Cantaloa.
-The gold knife is found to have come from the Grand hotel, and Ayala becomes coming closer into the story.
-Around the same time, the owners of the bar come searching for Javier and demand they bring Julio to the bar so that he can fight there for betting as they believe Julio is an amazing fighter.
-Javier refuses but they threaten to tell Ayala that he was the last person to see the prostitute alive.
-Scared his mother will finally disown him, he goes in search of Julio, who is in the dining hall, and demands he fight at the bar.
-Julio refuses because he says he is beyond that life but then Javier starts firing maids and waiters at the scene slowly.
-Then, Andrés enters the scene, and as Javier looks at him, Julio knows what he is about to do.
-So before he can fire Andrés, he agrees to fight again.
+Javier Alarcón is the middle child and the most problematic of the siblings.
+He brings a prostitute to the party Julio attends, much to his mother’s dismay.
+If there is anything Doña Teresa cares about more than her family, it seems to be her appearance in society.
+Teresa sends Diego to the bar to tell the owners that they will no longer give Javier any money.
+Javier is almost thrown out and beaten when Julio comes to his rescue.
+Julio defeats the men and takes Javier home.
+He had been following Javier because he believed Javier might be connected to Cristina’s disappearance.
+Throughout the season, Julio and Javier develop an almost friendly relationship, though they mainly use each other for their own benefit.
+The prostitute Javier brought is later murdered with a golden knife, prompting Detective Ayala to enter Cantaloa.
+The knife is traced back to the Gran Hotel, bringing Ayala closer into the story.

+Around the same time, the bar owners come searching for Javier and demand that he bring Julio to fight for betting purposes, as they believe Julio is an excellent fighter.
+Javier refuses, but they threaten to tell Ayala that Javier was the last person to see the prostitute alive.
+Fearing that his mother will finally disown him, he goes to find Julio—who is in the dining hall—and demands he fight at the bar.
+Julio refuses, saying he has moved beyond that life.
+Javier then begins firing maids and waiters one by one.
+When Andrés enters the room and Javier looks at him, Julio realizes what Javier is about to do.
+Before Andrés can be fired, Julio agrees to fight again.